 Editor’s note: This is the second in a series by guest blogger Kelly Bradley, an integrative licensed physical therapist, certified health coach and nutritional consultant and certified chef.
-Through her PEP workshops and coordinating the “Good Eats” station at the Can Do Kids Fair, Kelly introduces parents and children to adventurous, nutritious foods that are easy and fun to prepare.

 Often, the biggest food challenge with kids is just getting them to try something unfamiliar.
 Remember, it can take 10 to 12 introductions of a new food before a child (or adult) decides to try it.
 So, don’t give up!

 Most importantly, make trying new recipes fun for the whole family.
 Enjoy your creations together by sitting down for a meal and sharing news from your day.

 Your challenge this month is to experiment with various soup, salad and dressing recipes for lunches and dinners.